-- 21. The Board will advocate for Work Local model to be a way of mechanism for enabling the sector deliver a local employment and skills offer to support the levelling up agenda. - 22.
-The Board will also continue to work to ensure that the Government puts councils at the heart of its Levelling Up agenda. - 23.
-The Board will continue to seek feedback on the UK Community Renewal Fund process to help the development of the design of the forthcoming UK Shared Prosperity Fund and ensure that councils play a key role in managing growth funding through the Levelling Up Fund and UKSPF. - 24.
-The Board is now well established as an important voice on digital connectivity, but as the policy agenda is currently in a largely technical phase.
-The Board will now play a defining role in the increasingly high-profile area of digital exclusion following a session on 'digital levelling up' at the LGA's annual conference.
+- 22. The Board will advocate for Work Local model to be a way of mechanism for enabling the sector deliver a local employment and skills offer to support the levelling up agenda. - 23.
+The Board will also continue to work to ensure that the Government puts councils at the heart of its Levelling Up agenda, and that reforms to health systems are aligned with the principles of devolution and local leadership. - 24.
+The Board will build on its emerging discussions around the future of cities. - 25.
+The Board will continue to seek feedback on the UK Community Renewal Fund process to help the development of the design of the forthcoming UK Shared Prosperity Fund, and ensure that councils play a key role in managing growth funding through the Levelling Up Fund and UKSPF.

-25. Officers to take forward actions as appropriate to draft a work programme for the board.
+26. Officers to take forward actions as appropriate to draft a work programme for the board.